Feeds:

 I never thought I’d get tickets, but somehow I managed to get two.
 So my son and I went to Philly to see him.
 And, without even talking about the show I can attest that it was 100% better than seeing him at the Mann Center and 1000% better than seeing him from the lawn at the Mann Center.

 We arrived early in hopes of getting pretty close to the stage (WCL is quite small with great sightlines.
 I didn’t think we’d get up front–and my son was fine with that–but I didn’t want to be too close to the noisy bar either).
 We passed by the venue at 6:30 and saw a relatively small line.
 But we had plans for Federal Donuts and fried chicken.
 Only to discover after the three or four block walk that this location closed at 3 (two blocks from 2 colleges and you close at 3PM?).
 That threw off all the plans, so we wound up going to an amazing Halal food truck.
-I couldn’t walk and eat, so I stuff my gyro into my pocket and we headed into the venue (thank goodness they didn’t search for food).
+I couldn’t walk and eat, so I stuffed my gyro into my pocket and we headed into the venue (thank goodness they didn’t search for food).

 We got down there and my son was delighted with how tiny the place was.
 I didn’t want to stand right where people come in so we squeezed to the other side.
 Which was pretty good, although there were a couple of tall people who I knew would block our view from time to time.
 So he sneaked around to the side.
 I thought it might be a little far to the side (and in fairness, I couldn’t see all of the band), but the sightline for Hozier himself were perfect.
 And that’s what we were there for.